Rankin Park

 Rankin Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Rankin Park's dwelling structure, as per the latest Census, consisted of 98.8% houses and 1.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Non-Metro NSW's 82.6% houses and 17.4% other dwellings.
-Home ownership in Rankin Park stood at 43.1%, with mortgaged dwellings at 45.3% and rented ones at 11.7%.
-The median monthly mortgage repayment was $2,000, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent in Rankin Park was $450, compared to Non-Metro NSW's $330.
-Nationally, Rankin Park's mortgage repayments exceeded the Australian average of $1,863, while rents were substantially higher than the national figure of $375.
+Rankin Park's dwellings, as per the latest Census, were 98.8% houses and 1.2% other types (semi-detached, apartments, 'other').
+Regional NSW had 82.6% houses and 17.4% other dwellings.
+Home ownership in Rankin Park was 43.1%, with mortgaged dwellings at 45.3% and rented at 11.7%.
+The median monthly mortgage repayment was $2,000, higher than Regional NSW's average of $1,733.
+Median weekly rent in Rankin Park was $450, compared to Regional NSW's $330.
+Nationally, Rankin Park's mortgage repayments were higher at $2,000 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing